ke8ctn/SigMF/sigmf-spec.md

 The Collection object points to specific recordings via a `SigMF Recording tuple`, which references the base-name of the Recording and the SHA512 hash of the Metadata file.
-Tuples may be the singular value in a key/value pair, or provided in an ordered list via a JSON array.
+Tuples MAY be the singular value in a key/value pair, or provided in an ordered list via a JSON array.

 1. The Collection Object MUST be the only top-level object in the file.